shahrokni/macchiato-client/README.md

 03.27.2020.3: Student number must be fixed - [OK]

 B-03.30.2020.1: Email validation must be eliminated from update service.
+[OK]

+B-04.03.2020.1: Student number must be eliminated from update service.
+[OK]

+B-04.03.2020.2: Get/user must return data to the authenticated user.
+The filter must be displaced with req.user.

+B-04.03.2020.3: Get/userDetail must return data to the authenticated user.
+The filter must be displaced with req.user.